cockpit-project/cockpit/containers/ws/README.md

    podman container runlabel INSTALL docker.io/cockpit/ws systemctl enable cockpit.service
    ```

-_Steps 3 to 5 are optional if the CoreOS machine will only be connected to from another host running Cockpit._

 Afterward, use a web browser to log into port `9090` on your host IP address as usual.